go-piv/piv-go/README.md

 >Windows support is best effort due to lack of test hardware.
 This means the maintainers will take patches for Windows, but if you encounter a bug or the build is broken, you may be asked to fix it.

+## Non-YubiKey smartcards

+Non-YubiKey smartcards that implement the PIV standard are not officially supported due to a lack of test hardware.
+However, PRs that fix integrations with other smartcards are welcome, and piv-go will attempt to not break that support.

 ## Testing

 Tests automatically find connected available YubiKeys, but won't modify the